 How do you keep abreast of changing threats and security measures?
 How often should you run anti-virus software and how do you choose one?
 Are the security measures you take to protect the personal data held on students and staff robust?

-All schools rely heavily on their computer systems and data security is about keeping information safe from damage, loss or theft.
+All schools rely heavily on their computer systems, and data security in schools is about keeping information safe from damage, loss or theft.
 It is considered to be best practice for any organisation to exercise the same degree of rigour in assessing the risks to its information assets as it would to legal, regulatory, financial or operational risk.
 Cyber security is about protecting your computer-based equipment and information from unintended or unauthorised access, change or destruction.
 You can never be totally safe, but most online attacks can be prevented or detected with basic security practices for your staff, processes and IT systems.
 There is a risk to your IT services and information wherever they are stored, whether held on your own systems and devices, or on third-party hosted systems (the cloud).

 Threats could be posed by people with criminal intent, by accident or through negligence.
 Current or former employees, or people you do business with could have malicious intent.
-Threats to data security could specifically be posed by or arise from:
+Threats to data security in schools could specifically be posed by or arise from:

 Faulty disks, disk drives, or power failures